sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

 ### Required variables

 * platform - string - the name of the platform, supported platforms are:
-  * GCP
+    * gcp
-  * AWS
+    * aws
-  * Azure
+    * azure
 * stonith - string - the name of the stonith type to use.
 Support methods are:
     * sbd
     * native (will automagically choose the correct native stonith based on the platform)
 * primary - string - the hostname of the host considered to be the primary host, for HANA, this should be the host that is currently the